C.J. Uzomah Player Prop Bets for NFL Week 11 | Cincinnati vs. Las Vegas 11/21/2021

 Matchup vs. Las Vegas

-- The Raiders have the NFL's ninth-ranked pass defense this season, giving up 243.1 yards per game through the air.
+- This week Uzomah will face the NFL's ninth-ranked pass defense (243.1 yards allowed per game).

-- The Raiders' defense is 24th in the NFL, conceding 1.9 passing touchdowns per game.
+- The Raiders have given up 17 touchdowns through the air (1.9 per game).
+They are 24th in the league in that category.

 Recent Performances

-- Against the Browns in Week 9, Uzomah was targeted five times and totaled 24 yards on four receptions.
+- In his Week 9 outing against the Browns, Uzomah was targeted five times, picking up 24 yards on four receptions.

-- Over his last three games, Uzomah has caught 11 passes for 148 yards and two touchdowns.
-He was targeted 12 times, and averaged 49.3 yards per game.
+- Uzomah's stat line during his last three games shows 11 grabs for 148 yards and two touchdowns.
+He averaged 49.3 receiving yards per game and was targeted 12 times.

 Uzomah's Cincinnati Teammates